llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 A module consists of one or more module units.
 A module unit is a special kind
 of translation unit.
-Every module unit must have a module declaration.
-The
+A module unit should almost always start with a module
-syntax of the module declaration is:
+declaration.
+The syntax of the module declaration is:

 .. code-block:: c++

   [export] module module_name[:partition_name];

 Terms enclosed in ``[]`` are optional. ``module_name`` and ``partition_name``
-are typical C++ identifiers, except that they may contain a period (``.``).
+follow the rules for a C++ identifier, except that they may contain one or more
-Note that a ``.`` in the name has no semantic meaning (e.g. implying a
+period (``.``) characters.
+Note that a ``.`` in the name has no semantic
-hierarchy or referring to the file system).
+meaning and does not imply any hierarchy.

 In this document, module units are classified as: